surmwill/recycler_unity/README.md

 Functionally equivalent to insertion - but more efficent - as we know we are tacking things on to the beginning, not inserting into the middle and pushing things on/off screen unpredictably.
 Appending is even more preferrable, as we still need to shift the underlying list containing the data (and prepending will cause the most shifts).

-- `entries:` the data forr the entries
+- `entries:` the data for the entries

 ### Clear
 ```